GFI LanGuard's integrated Apache HTTP server installed version is reported as being outdated or is flagged for having known security vulnerabilities.

-Between releases, some elements of the Apache server may be outdated which reflects on certain vulnerabilities.
-Our version of Apache does not use all the modules within Apache (such as SSL), therefore some reported Apache vulnerabilities may not apply to our version.
+Between releases, some elements of the Apache server may be outdated, which reflects on certain vulnerabilities.
+Apache Server is used within the GFI LanGuard for its caching proxy features (Relay Agents) and its Fast CGI feature when communicating scan results between the server and the agents.
+This means that our version of Apache does not use all the modules (such as SSL); therefore, some reported Apache vulnerabilities may not apply to our version.

 Important: GFI LanGuard integrated Apache server is upgraded only by our Engineering team after thorough testing.
 If you try to update the Apache version manually, that will break LanGuard.